 The Board Nominations and Remuneration Committee has a key role in carrying out the formal and transparent process established for the appointment and re-appointment of Directors to the Board.
 Proposals for the appointment of new Directors and re-appointment of existing Directors are reviewed by the Board Nominations and Remuneration Committee.
 For appointment of new Directors, the Board Nominations and Remuneration Committee meets with the candidates to assess their suitability and commitment.
-Amongst others, the Board Nominations and Remuneration Committee takes into consideration the candidate's professional qualifications, integrity, financial and commercial business experience, and field of expertise relevant to the Company, as well as his or her potential to contribute to the effectiveness of the Board and to complement the skills, knowledge and expertise of the Board.
+Amongst others, the Board Nominations and Remuneration Committee takes into consideration the candidate's professional qualifications, integrity, prior experience as a director, other directorships and principal commitments, relationships (if any) with other members of the Board, the Company or the substantial shareholder of the Company, financial and commercial business experience, and field of expertise relevant to the Company, as well as his or her potential to contribute to the effectiveness of the Board and to complement the skills, knowledge and expertise of the Board.
 Competent individuals are nominated for the Board's consideration, before submitting the application to BNM for approval.